Men's Health Doctor London | Comprehensive Care & Screening

 Mental Health & Emotional Wellbeing

-We can explore how your physical health and mental health are affecting each other and improve both either through medication or therapy.
+Depression, anxiety and chronic stress are extremely common in men, yet barriers to seeking help remain high.
+I can explore how your physical and mental health are affecting each other and work to improve both — through medication, therapy or an integrated approach.

 Strength, Body Composition & Longevity

-Muscle mass, metabolic health and physical strength are powerful predictors of long-term health outcomes.
+Muscle mass, metabolic health and physical strength are among the most reliable predictors of long-term health outcomes.
+Assessment includes review of current body composition — including DEXA scanning where appropriate — and can cover:

 Sustainable fat loss strategies